 Choose $\l$ sufficiently generic so that Theorem~\ref{thm:mult-mc-bound} applies for the set $S$.
 We claim that $f\rest S\le F_\vell\rest S$.
 Indeed, the inequality is trivial for points $p\in S$ where $V$ is singular or where the multiplicity is infinite, and for the remaining points it follows from~\eqref{eq:mult-mc-bound} and the simple observation

 \end{proof}

-\begin{Rem} In fact, since we are interesting in \emph{upper bounds} for the \emph{Euler characteristic}, it would be reasonable to include in the definition of multiplicity cycles only those polar varieties that contribute Betti numbers of even dimension, or even include those that contribute Betti numbers of odd dimension with a negative sign.
-This would improve many of our multiplicity estimates roughly by a facotr of two.
-We have avoided this in this paper in order to simplify the notation.
+\begin{Rem} In fact, since we are interested in \emph{upper bounds} for the \emph{Euler characteristic}, it would be reasonable to include in the definition of multiplicity cycles only those polar varieties that contribute Betti numbers of even dimension, or even include those that contribute Betti numbers of odd dimension with a negative sign.
+This would improve many of our multiplicity estimates roughly by a factor of two.
+We have avoided this in the present paper in order to simplify the notation.
 However, see~\secref{sec:improving-gr} for an illustration. \end{Rem}

 We now give estimates on the degrees of the multiplicity cycles in the torus and affine cases.
 We will assume for simplicity that $(n-1)\Delta_x\subset\Delta(P)$ where $\Delta_x$ denotes the standard simplex in the $x$-variables.
 Under this assumption we have $\Delta(P^\l)=\Delta(P)$.